Distributed renewable energy system

 ~17% Wind's current share of EU electricity generation (Eurostat, 2023)

 The Wind Driver VAWT's engineering specification is a direct response to this exclusion.
 A 1.2 m/s cut-in speed, a measured sound pressure level below 10 dB, 360° yaw-independent operation, and a gearbox-free drivetrain eliminate the constraints that make conventional HAWTs unsuitable for urban deployment.
-Integrated with photovoltaic hybrid systems, the installation produces a smoothed generation profile with a higher annual capacity factor - improving both the economics and the carbon-reduction credentials of distributed energy investment at the point of demand.
+Where HAWTs are mechanically inactive, the Wind Driver is already generating.
+Integrated with a photovoltaic system, the installation produces a smoothed generation profile with a higher annual capacity factor - improving both the economics and the carbon-reduction credentials of distributed energy investment at the point of demand.
+Four models cover a 1–10 kW rated output range, from the WD-M1 to the WD-M10.

 Three application advantages.
 One turbine.